okalex/allez/README.md

 ## Supported languages

-* PHP - Bang! looks for an index.php file
+* PHP - Allez looks for an index.php file
-* Ruby/Rack - Bang! looks for a config.ru file
+* Ruby/Rack - Allez looks for a config.ru file
-* Node - Bang! looks for app.js or server.js files
+* Node - Allez looks for app.js or server.js files
 * Static - All other types will currently be served as static files.
 This allows you to serve static sites through a development server easily

 ## Installation

 Installation is currently rudimentary.
-Just clone bang! by running `git clone git@github.com:okalex/bang.git` and add `bang/bin` to your path.
-You will also need to `cd` to the bang! directory and run `bundle install`.
+Just clone allez by running `git clone git@github.com:okalex/allez.git` and add `allez/bin` to your path.
+You will also need to `cd` to the allez directory and run `bundle install`.
 This will be improved in the future.